standardhealth/cimpl-doc/docs/cimpl6ObjectiveFHIR.md

 The purpose of the hierarchy is two-fold:

 1. To define properties uniformly across multiple classes.
 For example, almost every FHIR resource should have an author, but [many don't, and those that do use a variety of different names](https://lightmyfhir.org/2019/05/03/fhir-inconsistency-data-please/).
-It shouldn't be left up to individual resources, managed by different work groups, to each define `author` themselves.
+It shouldn't be left up to individual resources, managed by different work groups, to each define their own versions of "author".
 Inevitably, they will define it differently, or forget entirely, as FHIR R4 shows.
 Inheriting from a common parent prevents that.
 2. To provide a set of ready-made classes that users can extend.
 An example is `QuantitativeLaboratoryObservation`, based on `Observation`.

 FHIR's approach to uniformity is to define certain patterns, such as the [request pattern](https://www.hl7.org/fhir/request.html).
 However, FHIR stops short of actually implementing these patterns across resources.
 Implementations can't assume all requests have the same core properties, and can't write generic methods for processing requests.
 Instead, each type of request must be implemented as a one-off.